NecrOctopuS/reposting/README.md

 ### Objective of the project

-The code is written for educational purposes on the online course for web developers [dvmn.org] (https://dvmn.org/).
+The code is written for educational purposes on the online course for web developers [dvmn.org](https://dvmn.org/).

 ### How to start

 The full path to the image and the full path to the text file with the post text are fed to the input
 ```
-py reposting.py d: \ images \ image.jpg d: \ text \ text.txt
+py reposting.py d:\images\image.jpg d:\text\text.txt
 ```